Security-Onion-Solutions/securityonion-docs/firewall.rst

 analyst.sls
 ~~~~~~~~~~~
 This is a list of hosts and networks that are allowed the analyst role.
 The analyst role allows connectivity to the sensor to use the web interface.
-Please note that 80 just forwards to 443 and no communication with the console is unencrypted.
+Please note that 80 just redirects to 443 and no communication with the console is unencrypted.

 - 80/tcp
 - 443/tcp